mozex/anthropic-php/README.md

 composer require guzzlehttp/guzzle
 ```

-Then, interact with OpenAI's API:
+Then, interact with Anthropic's API:

 ```php
 $yourApiKey = getenv('YOUR_API_KEY');